tasnim2512/Todo-List--React/README.md

-# Getting Started with Create React App
+# TODO List By React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you have to run:
+### `npm install`

+to install npm and then run
 ### `npm start`

 Runs the app in the development mode.\